 Compassionate professionals help you work through psychological, behavioral, social, family, school and work difficulties through one-on-one, family and group therapy.
 Our specialists help you work towards leading a productive, healthy life.

 Through our outpatient care settings, we work to recognize and treat mental illness as soon as the symptoms are present.
 Identifying mental conditions helps prevent long-term disability and empowers patients with more persistent mental illnesses to lead meaningful lives with the greatest degree of independence possible.
-We offer outpatient care both on our medical campuses and in the community.
+We offer outpatient care in Winfield on the CDH campus and in St. Charles.

 The Partial Hospital Program (PHP) and Intensive Outpatient Program (IOP) provide care for adults with mental health and co-occurring substance-use disorders, which cannot be managed in a traditional outpatient setting.
 Admission into these levels of care are often part of a recovery plan when stepping down from inpatient or residential care.
 Individual and group therapy, with psychiatry support, are the foundational elements of these programs.
 Patients often find the group-therapy treatment approach helpful in assuring them they are not alone in their thoughts, feelings and circumstances.
 The multi-disciplinary team provides education, individual therapy and guidance while the group provides useful feedback and support.
 The team includes licensed and certified counselors, psychiatrists, registered nurses and certified expressive arts and movement specialists.